antoniosotopwr/js-doc/README.md

 ## Spread operator

+We use the SPREAD in the RIGHT side of =

+Works to unpack elements.

 The spread operator works in all the **iterables** (arrays, strings, maps or sets, NOT objects).

 We can only use the spread operator when we are building an array or when we are passing values into a function.